 The evil, villainous force in The Fifth Element isn't set to return for another 4,700 years, but perhaps Mr. Shadow has decided to make a surprising early visit.

-As "guardians of our future", the two heroes in Valerian have just 10 hours to find the ominous force that threatens to shatter their entire world and defeat it.
-Just like in The Fifth Element, it's a story that plays out over a short window of time, forcing the protagonists to race against the clock.
+As "guardians of our future," the two heroes in Valerian have just 10 hours to find the ominous force that threatens their world and defeat it.
+As in The Fifth Element, it's a story that plays out in a small window of time, forcing the protagonists to race against the clock.

 What's interesting about Valerian's two leads is the way they can be compared to The Fifth Element's Leeloo and Korben.
-While it would be an easy (and cheap) move for Besson to pin Laureline as the new Leeloo and Valerian as the new Korben, both of The Fifth Element's original duo can be seen reflected in each of the new characters.
+While it would be an easy (and cheap) move for Besson to pin Laureline as the new Leeloo and Valerian as the new Korben, The Fifth Element's original duo are reflected in each of the new characters.

 This is especially evident with Laureline.
-While we do see her unleashing some impressive kickboxing skills on her foes in the trailer, there are also shots that are shown to parallel Korben in The Fifth Element, such as this one:
+While we do see her unleashing impressive kickboxing skills on her foes in the trailer, there are also shots that parallel Korben in The Fifth Element, such as this one:

-But regardless of the truth, it's clear to see that Valerian is truly The Fifth Element's full potential finally come to life.
+Regardless of how it transpires, it's clear that Valerian represents The Fifth Element's full potential finally come to life.
 And as much as Besson's 1997 sci-fi hit will always have a special place in the hearts of fans everywhere, Valerian looks to be the perfect (unofficial) sequel.

-Do you think Valerian And The City Of A Thousand Planets could be set in the same universe as The Fifth Element?
+Catch Valerian And The City Of A Thousand Planets in theaters July 21.